kyma-project/api-gateway/docs/user/dependencies/06-00-api-gateway-dependencies.md

 ## Istio

 API Gateway requires Istio installed on the cluster.
-This pre-requisite is needed as API Gateway creates Custom Resources provided by Istio `Gateway` and `VirtualService`.
-Recomended solution for installing Istio on a cluster is [Kyma Istio Operator](https://github.com/kyma-project/istio#install-kyma-istio-operator-and-istio-from-the-latest-release)
+This is required as API Gateway creates the custom resources `Gateway` and `VirtualService` provided by Istio.
+The recommended installation option for Istio is the [Kyma Istio Operator](https://github.com/kyma-project/istio#install-kyma-istio-operator-and-istio-from-the-latest-release).

 ## Dependecies in BTP Kyma Runtime